SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 ## Designing sgRNA-insert pairs
 The design of sgRNA-insert pairs can be performed using the CRISPRFlow web application or the original Python scripts.
 The web appliation is more user firendly, as no prior bioinformatic knowledge and installations are neccessary.
-You can find the web apllication *here*.
+You can find the web application *here*.
 All instruction on how to use the individual tabs and functions can be found on the website.

 ### Overview of the functions in the web application